wkumari/draft-wkumari-dnsop-extended-error/README.md

    The resolver could not reach any of the authoritative name servers (or they refused to reply).

+3.24.
+Extended DNS Error Code 23 - Network Error

+   An unrecoverable error occurred while communicating with another server.

 4. IANA Considerations

 4.1.
-A New Extended Error Code EDNS Option
+A New Extended DNS Error Code EDNS Option

    This document defines a new EDNS(0) option, entitled "Extended DNS Error", assigned a value of TBD1 from the "DNS EDNS0 Option Codes (OPT)" registry [to be removed upon publication:

-Kumari, et al.          Expires February 10, 2020               [Page 7]

-Internet-Draft       draft-ietf-dnsop-extended-error         August 2019

    [http://www.iana.org/assignments/dns-parameters/dns-
    parameters.xhtml#dns-parameters-11]